Spatiotemporal Feature Alignment and Weighted Fusion in Collaborative Perception Enabled by Network Synchronization and Age of Information: A Spatiotemporal Feature Alignment and Weighted Fusion Framework

-\subsubsection{System Model}
+\subsection{System Model}

-We consider an IoV system comprising a set of vehicles $\mathcal{M} = \{1, \ldots, M\}$.
-Each vehicle is equipped with an onboard unit that supports computation and wireless communication.
-A Roadside Unit (RSU), which integrates an edge server and a base station (BS), operates within the coverage area to coordinate collaboration.
-To characterize the remaining distance of the $m$-th vehicle before it leaves the RSU coverage, we define
+We consider an IoV system comprising a set of vehicles $\mathcal{M}=\{1,\ldots,M\}$.
+Each vehicle is equipped with an onboard unit that supports local computation and wireless communication.
+A roadside unit (RSU), integrating an edge server and a base station (BS), operates within the coverage area and supports collaborative perception.